EvickaStudio/Moodle-Mate/README.md

 ## Documentation

 Comprehensive documentation, detailing functionalities and operational guidelines, is organized by module within each directory.
+(Coming soon!)

+### HTML to Markdown Conversion

+Moodle Mate used Turndown, a JavaScript library, to convert HTML content to Markdown as other Python libraries did not perform as good as Turndown.
+But to remove further dependencies, I've tried to port the Turndown library to Python.
+The ported version is available in the [`turndown`](src/turndown/) directory.
+The ported version is not fully functional and may not work as expected.
+The original Turndown library can be found [here](https://github.com/mixmark-io/turndown/tree/master).

 ## Screenshots